echoztoronto/Anime-Forum/README.md

 There are 4 views for question page, 1 normal view + 3 special views. <br/>
 For all 3 special views, we provide an extra html for each view, the entrances are in the navbar on any question page. <br/>
 <img src="/images/readme/phase1/question_view.jpg" width="350px"> <br/>
-These entrances are temporary, we will remove them and display all views on one single page in later phases. <br/>
+Note: These entrances are temporary, we will remove them and display all views on one single page in later phases. <br/>

 #### 3.1 Normal View
 Entrance: Click on any question title on Home/Forum/Profile page. <br/> <br/>